ymcui/Chinese-BERT-wwm/README_EN.md

 ## FAQ
+**Q: How to use this model?** </br>
+A: Use it as if you are using original BERT.
+Note that, you don't need to do CWS for your text, as wwm only change the pre-training input but not the input for down-stream tasks.

+**Q: Do you have any plans to release the code?** </br>
+A: Unfortunately, I am not be able to release the code at the moment.
+As implementation is quite easy, I would suggest you to read #10 and #13.

+**Q: How can I download XXXXX dataset?** </br>
+A: Please see `data` directory.
+For copyright reasons, some of the datasets are not publically available.
+In that case, please search on GitHub or consult original authors for accessing.

+**Q: How to use this model?** </br>
+A: Use it as if you are using original BERT.
+Note that, you don't need to do CWS for your text, as wwm only change the pre-training input but not the input for down-stream tasks.

 **Q: Do you have any plans on releasing the larger model?
 Say BERT-large-wwm?** </br>
 A: If we could get significant gains from BERT-large, we will release a larger version in the future.